-- External companies employed by BF Adventure to provide provisions - External companies using and/or hiring activity sites and/or equipment for use with their own clients
+- 1. External companies employed by BF to provide provisions - 2.
+External companies using and or hiring activity sites and or equipment for use with their own clients

-The following conditions must be met before third parties are allowed to operate at BF Adventure:
+The following conditions must be met before third parties are allowed to operate at BFA.

-1. Insurance

-- a.
+- 1. Insurance - a.
 Evidence of public liability Insurance cover must be provided - b.
-This must be equal to BF Adventure's level of cover - c.
+This must be equal to BFA's level of cover - c.
 This must be in date and valid - d.
-A copy must be stored in the Third-Party users file in SharePoint - 2.
-Risk assessments and operating procedures - a.
+A copy must be stored in the Third Patry users file in SharePoint - 2.
+Risk Assessments, operating procedures - a.
 Evidence of a safe working practice must be produced and checked - b.
-The CM or in their absence, a Senior Manager must check this to ensure there are no contradictions with the BF Adventure policies and procedures and where there are, BF Adventure policies and procedures take precedence unless otherwise negotiated. - c.
+The CM or in their absence a senior manager must check this to ensure there are no contradictions with the BFA policies and procedures and where there are BFA policies and procedure take presidents unless otherwise negotiated. - c.
 These must be valid and in date - d.
 The quality must be assessed by the CM or in their absence a suitably experienced manager - e.
-Copies must be placed in the Third-Party user file

-3. Safeguarding

-- a.
-When working with BF Adventure's service users, a DBS check must be carried out in accordance with Safeguarding procedures - b.
-When working with non-BF Adventure clients, BF Adventure expects that safeguarding procedures are set in place - c.
-BF Adventure may request to seek evidence that this process has taken place

-4. Schemes of work
+Copies must be placed in the Third Party user file - 3.
+Safeguarding - a.
+When working with BF Adventure's service users, a DBS check must be carried out in accordance with its Safeguarding procedures - b.
+When working with non BF Adventure clients, BF adventure expects that safeguarding procedures are set in please. - c.
+BF Adventure may request to seek evidence that this process has taken place - 4.
+Schemes of work - a.

-- a.
 Where appropriate, these should be checked - b.
-Copies must be placed in the Third-Party user file - 5.
+Copies must be placed in the third party user file - 5.
 Qualifications and membership - a.
 Qualifications that are relevant should be checked - b.
 Where relevant, memberships should be checked - c.
-Copies must be placed in the Third-Party user file - 6.
-Service Level Agreement (SLA)Completed (annex A)

-- a.
-Agreement to operate to BF Adventure policies (NOP and policy folder), an agreement statement is set into the SLA - b.
-Copies must be placed in the Third-Party user file - c.
+Copies must be placed in the third party user file - 6.
+Service Level Agreement (SLA)Completed (annex A) - a.
+Agreement to operate to BFA policies (NOP and policy folder), an agreement statement is set into the SLA - b.
+Copies must be placed in the third party user file - c.
 Conflict of interest, these must be declared - d.
-Intellectual copyright - e.
+Intellectual copyright e.
 Confidentiality

-Last Update: January
+Last update: January 2022